fvaleri/strimzi-backup/README.md

 # Strimzi backup
-Script for cold/offline backups of namespaced `Strimzi` clusters on `Kubernetes/OpenShift`.
+Bash script for cold/offline backups of namespaced `Strimzi` clusters on `Kubernetes/OpenShift`.

 If you think you do not need a backup strategy for Kafka as it has embedded data replication, then try to immagine a misconfiguration/bug/security-breach deleting all your data.
 For hot/online